Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Wave Amplitude Equations

 \section{Wave Amplitude Equations}

-Wave turbulence theory demands weak nonlinearities and hence for R-RHD this implies the consideration of small amplitude dynamics.
-By comparison, we have established that the theory permits significant wave amplitudes of $o(\mathcal{R}o^{-1})$ outside the slow manifold.
-For connectivity and consistency with observed energy spectra (Figure~\ref{Pablo_spec}), one can therefore envision the scenario whereby the amplitudes of resonantly cascading inertial waves have been sufficiently attenuated once they reach the slow manifold.
+In the framework of this paper we consider small amplitude dynamics.
+However, by comparison, we have established that the theory permits significant wave amplitudes of $o(\mathcal{R}o^{-1})$ outside the slow manifold.
+For connectivity and consistency with observed energy spectra, one can therefore envision the scenario whereby the amplitudes of resonantly cascading inertial waves have been sufficiently attenuated once they reach the slow manifold.
 We therefore proceed with a multiple scales asymptotic approach in time, where $ \partial_t \to \partial_t + \epsilon \partial_\tau$ and

 where ${\bf \Psi_j}, ~\forall j = 1,2,3 ...$ is $\mathcal{O}(1)$ to ensure consistency of order in the expansion above.